 D5 How is each employer's asset share calculated?

-The Administering Authority does not operate separate bank accounts or investment mandates for each employer.
-Therefore, it cannot account for each employer's assets separately.
-Instead, the Fund Actuary must apportion the assets of the whole Fund between the individual employers.
-There are broadly two ways to do this:
+The Administering Authority does not account for each employer's assets separately.
+Instead, the Fund's actuary is required to apportion the assets of the whole Fund between the employers, at each triennial valuation.